Direct temperature readout in nonequilibrium quantum thermometry: Direct temperature readout scheme

-Here, $\rho_p(t)$ is the actual nonequilibrium state of the quantum thermometer.
-If the thermometer evolves quasi-statically along an instantaneous equilibrium path, the reference state coincides with the actual state of the thermometer.
-We thus identify $\beta_r(t)$ as the inverse reference temperature inferred from the energetics of the quantum thermometer.
+Here, $\rho_p(t)$ is the actual nonequilibrium state of the quantum thermometer. $E_p(t)$ uniquely determines the value of $\beta_r(t)$.
+We stress that $\rho_r(t)$ needs not possess a meaningful thermodynamic interpretation on its own: rather, its foundation rests in experimental observations on thermometer's energetics.
+If the thermometer evolves quasi-statically along an instantaneous equilibrium path, $\rho_r(t)$ coincides with the actual state $\rho_p(t)$ of the thermometer.
+Beyond this special case, $\rho_r(t)$ generally deviates from $\rho_p(t)$ and can only be treated as a {\it reference state that is least biased while remaining compatible with the energy constraint.
+In this sense,} we identify $\beta_r(t)$ as the inverse reference temperature inferred from the energetics of the quantum thermometer.
+This maximum-entropy inference approach aligns quantum thermometry more closely with its classical counterpart and offers a concrete route towards a practical temperature readout.
 Notably, this energy-based strategy for obtaining a reference temperature has recently been demonstrated experimentally~\cite{Aimet.25.NP}.

 To further assess the thermodynamic relevance of the reference temperature, we can consider an illustrating scenario in which nonequilibrium thermometers undergo Markovian thermal relaxation processes towards the final thermalization with the sample.
+This is possible as we consider weak probe-sample couplings.
 For this setting, we analytically prove that the deviation of the inverse reference temperature from the true inverse temperature satisfies the inequality

 For clarity, we relegate derivation details to Appendix~\ref{a:1}.
 Here, $\beta_e(t)\equiv\left[\partial E_p(t)/\partial S(t)\right]^{-1}$ with $S(t)=-\mathrm{Tr}[\rho_p(t)\ln\rho_p(t)]$ the actual von Neumann entropy of the probe is a widely used effective temperature definition for nonequilibrium systems~\cite{Zhang.19.PR,Alipour.21.A,Bartosik.23.PRL,Chatterjee.23.PRL,Burke.23.PRE,Sorkin.24.PRL}--a direct generalization of the equilibrium thermodynamic definition.
 The significance of Eq. (\ref{eq:beta_dif}) is that the inverse reference temperature $\beta_r(t)$ obtained from a nonequilibrium thermodynamic inference is a more accurate estimate of the true inverse temperature at finite times than $\beta_e(t)$.
 This result underscores the utility of the reference temperature as a well-founded effective temperature in nonequilibrium settings.